Arthur A. Quinn: Personal life

-Quinn married Jeanette Cecelia Larkin on November 29, 1890 at St Mary's Church in Perth Amboy, NJ.
-They had four children: Arthur A., Jr., Agnes Elizabeth, Jane (1897-1901), and Terrence Joseph "Teddy."
+Quinn married Jeanette Cecelia Larkin on November 29, 1890, at St Mary's Church in Perth Amboy, NJ.
+They had four children: Arthur A. Jr., Agnes Elizabeth, Jane (1897–1901), and Terrence Joseph "Teddy."
 The family lived in the Sewaren section of Woodbridge Township, New Jersey.

 Quinn was presented a key to the city by Atlantic City mayor Anthony M. Ruffu Jr.

-Quinn died on February 2, 1957 in Roosevelt Hospital in Edison, New Jersey.
+Quinn died on February 2, 1957, in Roosevelt Hospital in Edison, New Jersey.
 David T. Wilentz was a pallbearer at his funeral.
 Cause of death was listed as cancer.
 He is buried at St Mary's Cemetery in Perth Amboy, NJ.

 He is a grandfather of 2017 New Jersey State Assembly candidate Robert A. Quinn.

 Arthur A's brother John J Quinn was a banker and Executive Vice President of Raritan Trust Company of Perth Amboy.
 John J was appointed to the position of Postmaster of Perth Amboy by Franklin D. Roosevelt in 1933.

 His personal papers are held at The Monsignor Noe Field Archives and Special Collections Center at Seton Hall University in South Orange, New Jersey.

 United We Build commemoration book

-In September 1985, a commemoration book, authored by Sharon L. Rogan and entitled United We Build:The Legacy of 100 years, was printed reviewing the history of labor in New Jersey from 1881-1981.
+In September 1985, a commemoration book, authored by Sharon L. Rogan and entitled United We Build:The Legacy of 100 years, was printed reviewing the history of labor in New Jersey from 1881 to 1981.
 The following labor unions are credited with being organized by Peter J. Mcguire and Arthur A. Quinn before 1900 in NJ and active at the time of publication: